 My most memorable race was Expedition Africa in Swaziland, where we had a sprint finish against the team from Estonia to win.
 This was a true victory for me on so many levels as this race took place in May 2015, which only gave me 7 months to prepare after my last chemotherapy in October 2014.

-In 2017 I mentored my first of 3 expedition races and found it to be extremely rewarding.
+In 2017 I mentored my first of 3 expedition racing tems and found it to be extremely rewarding.

 It was humbling to see the satisfaction of the novices crossing the finish line, having endured and overcome the hardships of the course.